 Email campaigns are an essential part of any good marketing strategy, but they are only effective when they are well-thought-out.
 Effective businesses consistently optimize email campaigns; emails sent just for the sake of having an email marketing campaign can end up with poor user engagement or worse your emails could be sent straight to spam folders.

 Optimizing your emails is a crucial step to better understanding and generating more leads.
 Once you have a good understanding of your users’ buying process, you can implement an effective email marketing strategy to turn leads into conversions.

 You may have subscribers who are interested in different types of emails, such as coupons, events, or news, but not necessarily all three.
-So it’s important to understand who you are sending emails to.
+So it’s important to understand to who you are sending emails.
 For example, if you offer discounts for students or for retirees, consider segmenting your email lists by age group.
 If you have a press release, email it to a dedicated media list rather than your full one.

 Providing relevant messages to your subscribers and customers can encourage higher open and click-through rates and fewer unsubscribes.

 Research from Litmus and BlueHornet shows that 71% of people will delete an email immediately if it doesn’t display correctly on their mobile devices.
 To avoid your email being sent straight to the trash, it’s important to focus on creating mobile-optimized email content that is eye-catching and engaging on a smartphone.

 64% of subscribers open an email based on who the email is from.
 No one likes receiving an email from (email@example.com).
 So next campaign, have your email come from a member of your marketing or customer service teams or even your CEO – and let people know how to respond, so their reply won’t get bounced or ignored.